razhu/website-monitor/README.md

 # Website Monitor

-A desktop application built with Electron to monitor changes on specified websites.
+A desktop application built with Electron and Puppeteer to monitor changes on specified websites.
 The app allows users to track changes, configure notifications, and save settings for persistence between restarts.

 ## Features